GeomScale/volesti/README.md

 * `"verbose"` is by default `false`.
 * You can run all the tests by running function `testRvolEsti()`.

+#### Create pdf documentation from Rd files
+* Navigate to /R-proj folder from the commend line.
+* Run
+'''
+R CMD Rd2pdf --pdf --title='VolEsti Documentation' -o /path/to/save/volesti.pdf man/*.Rd
+'''
+* The pdf will be created and saved in the declared path.
+* We give such a documentation in /R-proj/doc folder.

 ####  Compile C++ sources and run tests

 To compile the C++ code you have to specify the path to external library `liblpsolve55.so`, by running, in folder test: